 From Wireless Barcode Printers to Remote Wipes, Take Advantage of a Connected Mobile Strategy

-When the Apple Store started using its own devices as an mPOS (mobile point-of-sale) solution, it was a stroke of genius.
+When the Apple Store started using its own devices as an mPOS (mobile point-of-sale) solution, it was genius.
 Not only did they effectively promote their own devices, but they also equipped their staff with the power to deliver a more personal style of customer service.
-From anywhere in the store, an employee could answer questions, check inventory, order stock, ring an item through, take payment, and send an electronic receipt straight to the customer’s email inbox!
-While not the inventors of mPOS, they certainly created a perfect example of how to deploy it, and perhaps now your business is thinking of doing the same.
+From anywhere in the store, an employee could answer questions, check inventory, order stock, ring an item through.
+They could also take payment and send an electronic receipt straight to the customer’s email inbox!
+While not the inventors of mPOS, they certainly created a perfect example of how to deploy it.
+Perhaps now your business is thinking of doing the same.
 In which case, a solid mobile device management strategy is more critical than ever.

 The Need for Security